CBICA/BrainMaGe/README.md

   - You need an GPU memory of ~5-6GB for testing and ~8GB for training.

 ## TO-DO

-- Add CCA for postprocessing
+- Add CCA for post-processing
 - Add link to CaPTk as suggested mechanism for preprocessing (can refer to ```BraTSPipeline``` application)
 - Test on CPU
+- Please post any requests as issues on this repository or send email to software@cbica.upenn.edu

 ## Contact